nathancarrilho/nathancarrilho/README.md

 💡 DevOps / Cloud Engineer focused on **Reliability, Automation and Scalability**.

-💬 Ask me about **Cloud, DevOps, CI/CD, Containers, SRE, Linux and Networking**.
+💬 Ask me about **Cloud, DevOps, CI/CD, Containers, Linux and Networking**.

 ---